Free Printable Fidget Spinner 2D Shape Graph Activity

 Use the Spinner

 Use the spinner to spin a color instead of a shape.
-Children can spin, then find a toy car/animal/figure that is the same color as the shape on the spinner.
+Children can spin, and then find a toy car/animal/figure that is the same color as the shape on the spinner.

 Counting Practice